Abasz/ESPRowingMonitor/docs/settings.md

 #### RGB_LED_COLOR_CHANNEL_ORDER

-This is the FastLED `EOrder` enum that allows setting the color channel order as some RGB LEDs use GBR instead of RGB order (e.g. Firebeetle2 devboard).
-Default is `RGB`.
+This is the `EOrder` enum that allows setting the color channel order as some RGB LEDs use GBR instead of RGB order (e.g. Firebeetle2 devboard).
+Default is `EOrder::RGB`.

 #### SD_CARD_CHIP_SELECT_PIN